 Fortuna Volunteer Fire Department Chief Lon Winburn reflected upon the New York Fire Department's mission statement saying, “As first responders to fires, public safety and medical emergencies, disasters and terrorist acts, FDNY protects the lives and property of New York City residents and visitors.

 ”The beliefs and values of the NYFD are not unlike any other department.
-It reflects the culture of fire departments throughout the country.
-A culture that is now focusing more on risk management,” Winburn said.

 ”The fire service of today utilizes the risk management concept by analyzing the risk and the probable gain before we commit our people to the task.
 Risk a lot to save a lot, risk a little to save a little, risk nothing to save nothing, but with the overall objective being everyone goes home,” he said.

 Winburn knows that the first responders risked a lot to save a lot that day.